-Tomatoes are a healthy integration to any diet because they a rich in lycopene, a phytonutrient containing anti-cancer and heart health properties.
+Tomatoes are a healthy integration to any diet because they are rich in lycopene, a phytonutrient containing anti-cancer and heart health properties.

-One medium tomato comprises 4g of net carbohydrates, 20 calories, potassium as well as vitamin A and C.
+One medium tomato comprises 4g of net carbohydrates, 20 calories, potassium, and vitamin A and C.

 To sum it all up, carrots are friendly to the keto diet but only when consumed in moderation because they contain a relatively high amount of carbs.